Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli.md

 The agents must have access to:

 * The platform URLs described in [Administer network traffic](/docs/connect_manage_environ/connected_agent_common_reference/network_traffic/) either directly or via a proxy
-* AWS API Gateway / AWS CloudWatch / AWS SQS
+* AWS API Gateway / AWS CloudWatch

 ## Configure the agents with Axway Central CLI